 a stack of Moroccan pancakes

-Baghrir, also known as Moroccan pancakes or thousand-hole pancake, was one of my favorite weekend morning treats growing up.
+Baghrir, also known as Moroccan pancakes or ‘thousand-hole pancakes’, was one of my favorite weekend treats growing up.

-Semolina flour gives them a subtle nutty flavor that makes this classic dish a great accompaniment to coffee or Moroccan mint tea.
+Semolina flour gives them a subtle nutty flavor that’s perfect for serving with Moroccan coffee or Moroccan mint tea.

 How to Make Baghrir